+Early college program offered through Westfield State University to eligible high school juniors and seniors.
 These courses for 11th-grade students are co-taught during the day at Holyoke High School by a high school faculty member and a WSU professor.
 12th-grade students take classes at WSU.
-Students that complete this program get priority enrollment at Westfield State.
+Students who complete this program get priority enrollment at Westfield State.
 Tuition, fees, and transportation are all provided.
-Read more about this program.

 For more information on how to enroll in Early College through Holyoke High School, Click here.